botmasterai/botmaster-fulfill/README.md

 ### Getting impatient - emitting updates before fulfill has completed

-You might want to "cascade" messages and separate them by one minute pauses.
+You might want to cascade messages and separate them by one minute pauses.
 Or you want to let your user know that you are working on it.
 Whatever your use case, emitting multiple updates is not a problem.
 In botmaster you will also have available `context.bot.sendMessage` which you can use to send another template response down the pipeline.
 This will be processed again by fulfill since fulfill is part of the outgoing middleware stack.
 This is actually advantageous because this way you can be sure that there are no further actions to fulfill from the emitted message.

 If you are not using botmaster you can achieve the same thing by including in the context an emitter which should set off a handler that calls fulfill.